lspagnol/agnostic-firewall/README.md

 * Grant **only necessary access** from the world to your server,
 * give it **only necessary access** to the world (such as LDAP, SQL, ...),

+# Syntax of rules:
+* Just replace `iptables/ip6tables` with `ipt`.
+* The script will try to know if rule apply to IPv4, IPv6 or both:
+  * check type of IP addresses,
+  * resolve V4/V6 addresses for host/fqdn based rule.
+* Declaration can be explicit: use `ipt4` or `ipt6` instead of `ipt`.

 # Usage:
 * Compile your rules: `firewall compile`
 * Try your rules (with automatic flush of rules for nuts like me ...): `firewall try`